pedrorocha-net/pathauto/README.md

 used.
 But if the default pattern is also blank, Pathauto will be disabled for that content type.

+##Overriding path on particular items
+When in need to override the pattern defined to the content(Node, Taxonomy, User, etc), to create a path manually and ignore the pattern, you need to first go to the "Manage Form Display" page of your content and change the widget used to the "URL alias" field from "URL alias" to "Pathauto"

 ##Credits:

 The original module combined the functionality of Mike Ryan's autopath with